 It’s worth noting that the IRS is also interested in this area, as both program information and mission statement are required on the tax form 990.
 If programs don’t connect well to the mission statement, the organization tax-exempt status may be at risk.

 “Mission creep” is an important item that should be reviewed often.
 This creep usually happens when certain stakeholders want to take the nonprofit in directions not really related to its mission statement.
 Donors and grantors may also contribute to this creep by offering funds for programs outside the scope of the organization’s mission.
 It’s management responsibility to identify and avoid mission creep.
 Or the nonprofit will be all over the place without a real path or strategy.
 Depending on the case, it may jeopardize its tax exemption as well.

-Check out “Nonprofit Finance: A Practical Guide” — Nominated for the McAdam Book Award
+Check out the book d“Nonprofit Finance: A Practical Guide- Second Edition” –– First edition was nominated for the 2016 McAdam Book Award.